 RSA provides a way to describe reasoning about classic linguistic implicatures, in addition to ad-hoc signaling systems.
 Perhaps the best-studied of these is the scalar implicature that “some of the letters had checks inside” implicates that not all did.
 Goodman & Stühlmuller (2013) measured participants’ judgments about the interpretations of quantifiers and number words in exactly this situation and found that these judgments were well-predicted by RSA.
 In addition, a critical feature of this study was the inclusion of an epistemic manipulation (e.g., some of the letters had not been opened yet).
 By using expected informativity to account for the speaker’s limited perceptual access (see Box), the model was able to predict differing patterns of listener judgments based on different levels of speaker uncertainty.
 These empirical findings are congruent with recent explorations of the importance of epistemic reasoning in pragmatic implicature (e.g., Bergen & Grodner, 2012; Breheny et al., 2013).
 They also highlight the way the RSA framework provides a (non-modular) theory for interactions between language and non-linguistic cognition.

-QUD and answers to questions (Hawkins et al).

 Uncertainty about the speaker: Joint reasoning